B

 Black German shepherds are a pretty hardy dog breed.
 While they do not have any health issues that occur as a result of their color difference, they are still prone to some diseases that affect bigger dogs and dogs in general.
 Black German shepherds are also prone to some health conditions as a result of the inbreeding that occurred early in their history.

-When purchasing or adopting a black German shepherd, it is advised to choose one that was bred as a working dog as opposed to one bred as a show dog.
+When purchasing or adopting a black German shepherd, it is advisable to choose one that was bred as a working dog as opposed to one bred as a show dog.
 This is because the breeding standard for show dogs causes them to be more predisposed to certain health conditions.

 Hip dysplasia is a hereditary disease that causes malformation of the ball and socket joints of the hips.
 In order to keep the condition from worsening, do not overfeed your dog.
-Excess calorie intake causes the joints to grow faster than they’re supposed to which eventually leads to misalignment.
+Excess calorie intake causes the joints to grow faster than they’re supposed to, which eventually leads to misalignment.

 In total, black German shepherds commonly suffer from: